ogutu-23/dsc-phase-3-project/README.md

-# Heart Disease Data Analysis
+# Heart Disease Prediction Data Analysis

 ## Overview
-This is a project on heart disease prediction by using models such as logistic regression and decision trees to split data into training and test sets.
-Then give out predictions on our model
+This is a project on heart disease prediction dataset.
+We will perfom data analysis then we shall build models such as logistic regression and decision trees by splitting data into training and test sets.
+The essence of this process is obtain predictions from our models.